polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **What It Does**

-This macro defined `Error<T: Trait>` struct type, and implement helpers method for mapping each error type to sequential error code and string.
+This macro defines `Error<T: Trait>` struct type, and implements a helpers method for mapping each error type to sequential error code and string.

-One key is that the macro automatically implements `From<Error<T>>` trait for `DispatchError`, so `DispatchError` could return a dispatch error with proper module index, error code, and the error string for a particular error type.
+One key is that the macro automatically implements the `From<Error<T>>` trait for `DispatchError`, so `DispatchError` returns the proper module index, error code, and the error string for a particular error type.

 **Doc. and Example**